Evavic44/Hashnode-blog/cl6aghep50e6sy6nvap1ielaj.md

 - Using accessible and semantic elements
 - Great lighthouse audit

-We followed best practices and rules to ensure Spekni was accessible, easier to read, review code and contribute to.
+We followed best practices and rules to ensure Spekni was accessible, easier to read, review and contribute to.
 Automatically, NextJS provided much of the configuration by default which is why we opted to use it.
 Even the lighthouse score was pretty amazing.

 ![lighthouse.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1659367485577/pOrt5jGOt.png align="left")